-If you have been advised to have a COVID test, you must self-isolate until you have received a negative test result and your symptoms have gone.
-If you do not need a COVID test, you must self-isolate until these symptoms are gone.
-You can then return to work or school, subject to any requirements your employer might have.
-It does not apply to those with diarrhoea and vomiting – in these cases a person must be symptom free for 48 hours before they return to work or school.
+If you have been advised to have a COVID test, you must stay at home until you have received a negative test result and your symptoms have gone.
+You can then return to work or school.
+This does not apply to those with diarrhoea and vomiting – in these cases a person must be symptom free for 48 hours before they return to work or school.

 If you require any further information about the process of getting tested we have more details on our testing webpage here: covid19.gov.gg/support/getting-tested

 Do not attend work if you are unwell.

 If someone has, for example, a lingering cough, they should seek advice from a health practitioner before they return to work.
 This is good infection prevention control at any time, but is particularly important whilst the Bailiwick continues to manage the COVID-19 pandemic.
 Evidence proves that this advice could reduce the potential spread of respiratory illness by 60%.